 Create Your Game

 Under the CREATE A NEW GAME menu, find the Team CTF (Capture The Flag) game template.
-Select this template, and select the Start: Team CTF starter map.
+Select this template, and select the STARTER: TEAM CTF starter map.
 Notice that this time we will not be using the Empty Game.
 Give your game a name, choose a thumbnail image and enter the editor.

 Welcome to Capture The Flag!

-Before we make any changes, Preview the game by holding D-PAD DOWN.
+Before we make any changes, Preview the game to see how the base template works.

 You will see that there are two flags, and two coloured zones.
 Players start in a “Lobby” as they wait for all Players to connect.
 When the Lobby time limit reaches 0, the game begins.